m2mathew/drumr-app/README.md

 ### APIs, Libraries, Plug-ins, and Frameworks

-Wikipedia API

-Info from drummerworld.com
+Info from drummerworld.com using node.js

 React.js